vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/zkProver-State-Machines.md

-The zkProver has the following four components;
+For the sake of simplicity, one can think of the zkProver as being composed of the following four components;

 1. The Executor, which is the Main State Machine Executor
 2. The STARK Recursion Component